chainguard-dev/edu/content/chainguard/chainguard-images/working-with-images/image-stigs.md

 toc: true
 ---

-The practice of using STIGs to secure various technologies originated with the United States Department of Defense (DoD).
+The practice of using Security Technical Implementation Guides, or "STIGs," to secure various technologies originated with the United States Department of Defense (DoD).
 If an organization uses a certain kind of software, say MySQL 8.0, they must ensure that their implementation of it meets the requirements of the [associated Security Requirements Guide (SRG)](https://public.cyber.mil/announcement/stig-update-disa-has-released-the-oracle-mysql-8-0-stig/) in order to qualify as a vendor for the DoD.
 More recently, other compliance frameworks have begun acknowledging the value of STIGS, with some going so far as to require the use of STIGs in their guidelines.

-[Chainguard announced](https://www.chainguard.dev/unchained/stig-hardening-container-images) the release of a STIG for the General Purpose Operating System (GPOS) SRG with the goal that it will help customers integrate Chainguard Images into their workflows with the confidence that they're doing so securely.
+[Chainguard announced](https://www.chainguard.dev/unchained/stig-hardening-container-images) the release of a STIG for the [General Purpose Operating System (GPOS) SRG](https://www.stigviewer.com/stig/general_purpose_operating_system_srg/) — an SRG that specifies security requirements for general purpose operating systems running in a network.
+The goal for this new STIG is that it will help customers confidently and securely integrate Chainguard Images into their workflows.
 This conceptual article aims to give a brief overview of what STIGs are and how they can be valuable in the context of container images.

 ## What are STIGs?

-"STIG" is an acronym that stands for Secure Technical Implementation Guide.
+As mentioned previously, "STIG" is an acronym that stands for Security Technical Implementation Guide.
 A STIG is akin to the implementation of a Security Requirements Guide (SRG) that a security administrator can go through to ensure that a given piece of software has been hardened against cybersecurity threats.

 A STIG is typically written by the developer or vendor of the given piece of software against a published DOD Security Requirements Guide (SRG).
 STIGs are presented in the XCCDF (Extensible Configuration Checklist Description Format), allowing them to be ingested into a SCAP-validated tool to validate that a given target is in compliance with them.

-After drafting the STIG, the vendor will submit it to the Defense Information Systems Agency (DISA), an agency within the DoD.
+After drafting the STIG, the vendor will submit it to the [Defense Information Systems Agency (DISA)](https://www.disa.mil/), an agency within the DoD.
 One of DISA's responsibilities is publishing and maintaining STIGs on the [DoD Cyber Exchange website](https://public.cyber.mil/stigs/downloads/), and the process from a STIG being submitting to it being published by DISA can take years.
 As of this writing, DISA has published over 450 STIGs for a wide variety of software applications.

 ## How STIGs can be used to harden images

 STIGs are typically published for hardware, firmware, and specific applications.
 However, in recent years containerization has grown in popularity and is now the modern way to deploy applications.
-Without STIGs to  presents a gap in terms of clear instructions on how to securely but there has historically been a gap when it comes to STIGs for
+This has resulted in there being a gap in terms of clear instructions on how to securely deploy containerized applications.

-Chainguard produces hardened, minimal container images with each one containing few to zero CVEs.
+Chainguard produces hardened, minimal container images containing few to zero CVEs.
 Because of this, they adhere to many compliance standards where there's a control for vulnerability or risk management, including [FedRAMP](https://www.fedramp.gov/) and [PCI DSS v4.0](https://www.pcisecuritystandards.org/document_library/?category=pcidss).

 For many risk management frameworks, the system categorization will result in varying levels of hardening guidelines.
 Using FedRAMP as an example, FIPS-199 defines the security categorization which will result in a baseline set of controls (defined in NIST 800-53) that must be implemented.